Boating Restrictions at Sly Park Recreation Area/Jenkinson Lake

 Project 184 Reservoirs/Lakes Boat Access

-Caples Lake (Alpine County) and Silver Lake (Amador County), at this time, due to conditions at these high-elevation lakes/reservoirs, prevention efforts will focus on outreach and education, similar to other partner high-elevation reservoir operations with conditions that are less conducive to the establishment of the invasive golden mussels.
+Caples Lake (Alpine County) and Silver Lake (Amador County): at this time, due to conditions at these high-elevation lakes/reservoirs, prevention efforts focus on outreach and education, similar to other partner high-elevation reservoir operations with conditions that are less conducive to the establishment of the invasive golden mussels.

 More Information